How I Work

 Mindfulness

-- The ability to appreciate and be kind to yourself and, thus, the ability to treat others kindly and compassionately
+- The ability to treat yourself and thus others kindly and non-judgementally;

-- The ability to connect with each other in wholesome ways, particularly when there are differences
+- The ability to connect with each other with empathy, particularly when there are differences.

 A therapy session with me: